ARCHETYPE Light projection test (openEHR-EHR-OBSERVATION.light_projection_test.v0)

 • Incorrect [The individual failed to identify the direction accurately.]

-Overall resultOverall result: The total clinical assessment of the light projection ability.
+Overall resultOverall result: The overall assessment of light projection results in the examined eye.

 • Accurate [The light projection was accurate in all tested directions.]